Mayor of North Tyneside

-The Mayor of North Tyneside is the executive mayor of the borough of North Tyneside in Tyne and Wear, England.
-The incumbent since 2013 is Norma Redfearn.
-A Mayoral Referendum was held on 5 May 2016 to determine if residents wished to retain the Mayoral system or change to a Committee system.
-The number of votes for continuing with the mayoral system was 32,546, which was 57.5%, while 23,703 wanted a committee system - 41.8%.
+The Mayor of North Tyneside is the executive mayor of the borough of North Tyneside in Tyne and Wear, England, providing political leadership for North Tyneside Council.
+The incumbent since 2025 is Karen Clark.
+A Mayoral Referendum was held on 5 May 2016 to determine if residents wished to retain the Mayoral system or change to a committee system.
+The number of votes for continuing with the mayoral system was 32,546 (57.5%) against 23,703 (41.8%) for a committee system.

+Until 2023, mayoral elections were held under the supplementary vote electoral system.
+The mayor is now elected through first-past-the-post voting, after the electoral system for mayoral elections in England were changed by the Elections Act 2022.